anttijuu/O3-chat-client/README.md

 The project includes unit tests with JUnit.
 Necessary dependencies are in the `pom.xml` file.

-For instructions on how to execute the tests, see [TESTS-README.md](TESTS-README.md).
+For instructions on how to execute the unit tests, see [TESTS-README.md](TESTS-README.md).

 ## More information

-(c) Antti Juustila 2020-2021, All rights reserved.
+* (c) Antti Juustila 2020-2021, All rights reserved.
+* MIT License (see LICENSE)

-INTERACT Research Unit, University of Oulu, Finland
+* INTERACT Research Unit, University of Oulu, Finland